ravenscroftj/SAPIENTA/README.md

 time you wish to interact with an instance of SAPIENTA installed inside a virtualenv each time you open a new terminal.

-### Installation with superuser access

-If you wish to install SAPIENTA and its dependencies as system-wide site packages, you can run the following command (as root):

-    # git clone git@github.com:ravenscroftj/SAPIENTA.git
-    # python setup.py install

-This should set up SAPIENTA in your default python installation path.

 ## Configuration